 Here a standardized integration model gives providers a blueprint for repeatable integrations.
 When providers integrate with their customers faster, they onboard those customers more quickly, leading to faster time to value.

-2. Managing Knowledge More Efficiently
+2. MSPs Need to Manage Knowledge More Efficiently

 When managed service providers replicate the knowledge bases of customers, they can onboard customers faster.
 But they can also maintain those knowledge bases more efficiently.